Monday, November 30, 2009

 Barnstorming - The Beginning

-I’ve mentioned “The Barn” in a number of prior posts, as place where we used to party back when I was growing up, and I always say, “That’s a story that deserves its own post.”
+I’ve mentioned “The Barn” in prior posts, as a place where we used to party back when I was growing up, and I always say, “That’s a story that deserves its own post.”
 This is it.
 The Barn was never just a place; it was a state of mind… a magnet for the young people of Monclova, Ohio.
 If those walls could only talk…

 In later years, the shed behind the garage became the actual garage for my little Honda Civic.
 It fit just perfectly… I always felt like I was in the Batmobile, pulling out of sight and into the Bat Cave when I’d come home.